Council and Committee Guidelines, Charges and Descriptions

 Health Policy Council

-Charge: The council shall oversee five committees: Advocacy, Evidence Based Medicine, Patient & Public Relations, Practice Management and Quality Measures to plan and implement all research and advocacy related activities of the Association.
+Charge: The council shall oversee four committees (Advocacy, Evidence-Based Medicine, Patient & Public Relations and Practice Management) to plan and implement all health policy and advocacy related activities of the Association.

-Composition: The Health Policy Council will have seven members consisting of the Council Chair and Vice Chair in addition to the Chairs of the Advocacy, Evidence Based Medicine, Patient & Public Relations, Practice Management and Quality Measures Committees.
+Composition: The Health Policy Council will consist of the council chair in addition to the chairs of the Advocacy, Evidence Based Medicine, Patient & Public Relations and Practice Management Committees.

 Advocacy Committee